 This article, which is long by necessity, explains how to harness Newcreate at work and in your everyday life.

-My original intention was to create two articles: one for workplace creators of the new, such as innovation professionals and design thinking practitioners, and one for people wishing to embark on a create-the-new project in their personal lives — for example:
+My original intention was to create two articles: one for workplace creators of the new, such as innovation professionals and design thinking practitioners, and one for people wishing to embark on a Now-to-New project in their personal lives — for example:

 Establishing a YouTube channel.